Sagi23/time-saving-site/README.md

 Made a mockup using adobe xd.
 Created the mockup using html and scss.
-I had some difficulties with making the site fully responsive.
+I had some difficulties with making the site fully responsive but with the help of css grid and the beauty of scss i got the job done.
 integrated the js to the html file.

 ### What i learned: